svens/cafe/demo.md

 1. **Context Cascading:** How README.md files provide layered context
 2. **Action Discovery:** How AI finds and uses actions from any directory
 3. **Role Switching:** How different AI roles approach the same codebase
+4. **Workflow Execution:** How multi-step AI processes are defined and executed
-4. **Doc-First Approach:** How documentation drives implementation decisions
+5. **Doc-First Approach:** How documentation drives implementation decisions
-5. **Project Freedom:** How CAFE works with any project structure
+6. **Project Freedom:** How CAFE works with any project structure

 ## Expected Outcomes